ruthstoney1/paper/journal.md

 Ruth Stoney

 # Introduction
 They pop up every year around bonfire night at NYE.
-They can be seen with teloscopes
+They can be seen with teloscopes on clear nights (Allen et al 2000).